mars-project/mars/docs/source/getting-started.rst

 .. note::

-    Users should always consider to use `.execute()` instead of `.to_pandas()`, because when the DataFrame is large enough, `.execute()` will only fetch the head and tail data for display purpose.
+    Users should always consider using `.execute()` instead of `.to_pandas()`, because when the DataFrame is large,
+    `.execute()` will only fetch head and tail rows for display purpose.
-    On the other hand, `.to_pandas()` will try to generate the entire DataFrame on the server side, then return back to client, it's extremely inefficient, and may cause OutOfMemory error.
+    On the other hand, `.to_pandas()` will try to generate the entire DataFrame on the server side and return it back to client, which is extremely inefficient and may cause OutOfMemory error.

 If multiple DataFrames need to be executed together, :class:`mars.dataframe.ExecutableTuple` could be used.

 .. code-block:: python